Yves-Byiringiro/SimpleBlog/articles_project/README.md

 git clone https://github.com/Yves-Byiringiro/SimpleBlog.git

-Before run this project in your local machine, you have to install Python  which help to manage your dependencies.
+Before run this project in your local machine, you have to install Python  which help to manage your dependencies, for install different packages you can use pipenv

 and switch to  the project directory ( articles_project ), you can run: